Titicaca grebe: Distribution and habitat

 The Titicaca flightless grebe occurs in a habitat mosaic in relatively shallow waters (up to about 10 m/35 ft deep).
 The reed belt is found in water of up to 4 m (13 ft) deep and constitutes the breeding habitat.
 It is made up mainly of Totora (Schoenoplectus californicus ssp. tatora).
 Other plants are the underwater Myriophyllum elatinoides and Hydrocharitaceae water weeds, and the floating duckweeds and Azolla.
 Potamogeton constitute the dominant underwater vegetation in the deeper parts, down to 14 m (some 45 ft).

 In a study by O'Donnel and Fjeldsa they concluded that Grebes are strongly impacted and sensitive to environmental change.

 Diet

 This species, like all grebes, feeds mainly on fish.
 Nearly 95% of prey mass is made up by the Orestias pupfish of the Titicaca drainage.
 The introduced silversides Odontesthes bonariensis (pejerrey) is not usually taken.
 As the grebe only eats prey smaller than some 15 cm (6 in), the adult pejerrey which are of commercial interest are not part of its diet as they are far too large.
+This species has also been known to attack the Titicaca lake frog, due to positive chemical chemistry in their papillae that reacts to the touch of the frog skin.